fairtracks/fairtracks_standard/docs/fairtracks_study.schema.md

 ## collection_ref

-Reference to the track collection containg the study (using the submitter-local identifier of the collection)
+Reference to the track collection containing the study (using the submitter-local identifier of the collection)

 `collection_ref`